Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/domain-model/domain-services.md

 ## What is a Domain Service?

 A domain service is a stateless object that implements business logic.
 In the vast majority of cases,
-Such logic orchestrates calls to various components of the system,
+Such logic orchestrates calls,
+To various components of the system,
 To perform some calculation or analysis.

 :::note